 TIP: Their 7 hour boat tour combines both Ni’ihau and the best of the Napali Coast, and includes breakfast, lunch, and snorkel gear.

 You will want to ask about weather conditions the day before your tour, as this may affect where you’re able to go on the water and you can reschedule as needed.

 Tours run year-round, though I recommend Jan-Mar when your boat tour may very well include whale watching (mine did!)
 You depart from Port Allen Harbor at 6am.

 They also have a sunset boat tour, snorkel tour, sailing tours, and an adventure tour.
 Be sure to book in advance!

-Hiking is a great way to see Napali, but unless you’re prepared to take the overnight journey on the Kalalau Trail (11 miles, permit required, named one of the most dangerous hikes in the world, *currently closed*…) a morning trip to the Napali Coast on a boat will give you the best access to views that will make your eyes widen in awe of a place so beautiful it seems unreal…
+Hiking is a great way to see Na Pali, but unless you’re prepared to take the overnight journey on the Kalalau Trail (11 miles, permit required, named one of the most dangerous hikes in the world – though recently reopened) a morning trip to the Napali Coast via boat will give you the best access to views that will make your eyes widen in awe of a place so beautiful it seems unreal…

-Lastly, you can always drive up to the Kalalau and Pu’u O Kila lookouts on the northeast side of the island, but you will only see a fraction of what you can see from the water and will often face crowds.
+You can also always drive up to the Kalalau and Pu’u O Kila lookouts on the northeast side of the island, but you will only see a fraction of what you can see from the water and will often face crowds.
 It’s for this reason that I most recommend taking one of the Napali coast boat tours.